nils-org/dependabot-cake-action/README.md

       - name: check/update cake dependencies
         uses: nils-org/dependabot-cake-action@v1
 ```

+## Background

+The original code was developed for https://github.com/dependabot/dependabot-core/pull/1848 (a PR for https://github.com/dependabot/dependabot-core/issues/733): **To have dependabot check cake-references**.

+Currently dependabot has postponed adding new ecosystems and sadly merging https://github.com/dependabot/dependabot-core/pull/1848 might take some time.

+## Idea / Attribution

+Most of this was shamelessly copied from https://github.com/patrickjahns/dependabot-terraform-action/

 ## Running Locally
 It is also possible to run this action locally: